By Jerry A. Boggs

 White women, as can be seen, are by far the least victimized by homicide.
 Yet cable TV’s crime-show producers must think just the opposite.
 Consider some of their programs over the years (most now-defunct): Court TV’s “Forensic Files,” “Body of Evidence,” “I, Detective,” Discovery Channel’s “The New Detectives,” “Justice File,” “The FBI Files,” A&E’s “American Justice,” “Cold Case Files,” “Investigative Reports,” and “NCIS.”
 These programs covered one crime topic almost exclusively: the murder of white women — night after night after night….

-If you checked out, for example, Court TV’s program descriptions, you’d think white women were virtually America’s only homicide victims.
-And some people, particularly ideological feminists such as Catharine MacKinnon, might be swayed to wonder if women are being hunted down and killed nearly like the Jews were in Hitler’s Germany.
+If you checked out, for example, Court TV’s program descriptions, you might think white women were America’s only homicide victims.
+And some people, particularly ideological feminists such as Catharine MacKinnon, may be of the mind that women are hunted down and killed nearly like the Jews were in Hitler’s Germany.

-But other people, after learning of the over 300-percent higher murder rate for men, may wonder why aren’t a lot more male homicides, especially black male homicides, qualifying as a worthy program topic.
+But other people, after learning of men’s over 300-percent higher murder rate, may wonder why don’t a lot more male homicides, especially black male homicides, qualify as a worthy program topic.
 Instead, almost every time I channel-surf into one of these programs, including network programs such as “Date Line” and “20/20,” I find an investigation into the murder of a white woman.
 [For the record, I am white.]

 Suppose the programs’ producers somehow labor under the impression that women are murdered at a greater rate than men — which would make the producers as out of touch as flat-worlders — and that women’s murders therefore deserve near-exclusive coverage.
 Why, then, don’t they air the investigation of a black woman’s murder more than once in a blue moon, especially considering that black women are murdered at a rate three times higher than white women?
 I believe the producers are guilty of both racism and sexism.

 Let’s tell the producers what we think about their biased programs!

 (For more on how the media frighten American women, see the book, “Spin Sisters.”)